Note - this was a guest post for TechInAsia, a great site for APAC startups.

 Warm and welcoming*, interesting and attractive and you’ll encourage people to wander inside and check it out Drab or shabby (drabby!) and few will bother to look.

-* I mean seriously, who could resist that cute a baby dragon?
+* I mean seriously, who could resist that cute a baby ?

 One of the many tests we did over the course of several weeks